They called this era the Age of Mechs.

 The workshop could use a makeover.
 The modular, prefabricated structure looked second hand, as if it was salvaged off a battlefield or scrap yard.
 With the amount of rust and scratches its exterior sported, it was a miracle it hadn't fallen apart.

 When Ves stepped inside, he sighed in relief.
-The essentials were still in one shape.
+The essentials were still in one piece.
 The insides looked fairly clean.
 All of the valuable machines needed to run his enterprise were present, if second hand.
-His dad might not know his stuff, be he knew plenty of people who did.
+His dad might not know his stuff, but he knew plenty of people who did.